-Having already experienced and loved sky diving, I was interested to try hang gliding to see how they compare.
+Having already experienced and loved skydiving, I was interested in trying hang gliding to see how they compare.
 And what better place to try out this unique flying experience than at Kitty Hawk, North Carolina, especially in August!

 There are two ways a novice can hang glide.
 One is to take a lesson and then strap on a small pair of wings and jump off the dunes; the other is to fly tandem with a trained pilot at heights from 2,000 ft. up to one mile over the earth, no experience necessary.